Terms & Conditions

 11.6 Agency Worker Regulations require Amtek to ensure pay and condition parity with the customers own staff, Amtek have the right to customer confidential pay scale information for the sole purpose of compliance with AWR legislation.

-11.7 Notice of termination of the contract is one week (5 working days) by either party; if the Amtek staff member is considered to be underperforming or not capable of carrying out the work then the customer can terminate the contract with immediate notice.
+11.7 Notice of termination of the contract is one week (5 working days) by either party; if the Amtek staff member is considered to be underperforming or not capable of carrying out the work to an extent that would be considered to be equivalent to gross misconduct under the Customers usual employment policies then the customer can terminate the contract with immediate notice provided that the Customer shall (within 24 hours of terminating the contract) provide sufficient information and evidence to Amtek to substantiate the allegations.

-11.8 Invoices will be produced weekly or monthly as agreed at the outset and are based strictly upon 30 day payment terms.
+11.8 Invoices will be produced weekly or monthly as agreed at the outset and are based strictly upon 30 day payment terms unless otherwise stated in the quotation.

 11.9 Amtek undertake to deal with all employment issues of the Amtek staff member including the collection and payment of Inland Revenue taxes and employers NICS, holiday pay and any other benefits, the customer has no liability beyond the agreed hourly sales rate.